 Use pre-call planning strategies

 Creating a 'calling plan' is more effective than calling records randomly without a plan.
-Taking a few minutes to plan your session and pre-record your messages will allow you to make more dials and connect with more conversations.
+Taking a few minutes to plan your session and plan out what you're going to say on each message will allow you to make more dials and connect with more conversations.

 Use a call-to-action